 3. Many of the neurotransmitters we need for brain health are produced in our gut and are essential for our mental health.
 When the gut is not functioning correctly the brain can be directly impacted through these messengers.
 That serotonin that helps you to feel good?
 Most of that is made in the gut!
 Even gluten, cassein, and sugar can have opiate affects in our brain!
 1, 3.

 Our gut is even considered our second brain.
 The vagus nerve directly connects our gut to our brain and there are messages that go both ways on this nerve, keeping the brain in our head constantly informed as to what is going on in our gut (not just vice versa as we once thought).
 When our gut dysfunctions or is inflammed our brain can dysfunction in result.
 This is known as our Gut/Brain Axis.
 7

 4. Almost every nutrient we need to function is broken down, absorbed, or made in our gut.
 We need our gut functioning properly to get these vital nutrients and precursors.
-We can be eating a perfect diet and still not be getting these nutrients we need if we are not digesting and absorbing them correctly (stomach acid problems, lack of enzymes, bile issues, vili damage, the wrong microbes, eating foods we are sensitive to, and more).
+We can be eating a perfect diet and still not be getting these nutrients we need if we are not digesting and absorbing them correctly (stomach acid problems, lack of digestive enzymes, bile issues, villi damage, the wrong microbes, eating foods we are sensitive to, and more).
 Stress can even cause a digestive system breakdown leading to downstream symptoms and disease.
 1,3

 5. Our gut is the home to millions of microbes.
 We have 150 times more bacterial genes than human genes and 10 times more intestinal bacterial cells than human cells.
 What?
 Yes!
 This bacteria communicates directly with our entire body and impacts gene expression, brain function, metabolism, nutrient absorption, immune function, hormone detox, and more.
 These microbes produce certain nutrients and break down harmful substances.
 The food we eat and our lifestyle directly affect the quality of our gut bacteria (microbiome and dysbiosis) and in result our overall health.
 The new research coming out around our microbiome is outrageous and indicitive of 1, 4,5,6